Gui-Yom/hlbc/hlbc-cli/README.md

 ## Decompiler

-More info about the decompiler [here](https://github.com/Gui-Yom/hlbc/blob/master/README.md#decompiler).
+The decompiler has its own crate !
+More info [here](https://github.com/Gui-Yom/hlbc/blob/master/hlbc-decompiler).

 ## Changelog